 Purpose/Description Inputs Outputs

 IAM user or role name.

-You can run the query without the filter to determine the exact user you want to filter with.
+You can run the query

+without the filter to

+determine the exact user

+you want to filter with.

-Query name: ams\resource\events\query\v1
+Query name: ams_resource_events_query_v1

-Track write events for specific resources AMS or non-AMS

-Provides a list of events done on a specific resource.
-The query accepts resource ID as part of the filters (replace placeholder RESOURCE\INFO in the WHERE clause of the query), and returns all write actions done on that resource.

-(Required) RESOURCE\ INFO: The resource identifier, can be an ID for any AWS resource in the account.
+Track write events for specific resources AMS or non-AMS(Required) RESOURCE INFO : The resource identifier, can be an ID for any AWS resource in the account.
 Do not confuse this with resource ARNs.
-For example, an instance ID for an EC2 instance, table name for a DynamoDB table, logGroupName for a CloudWatch Log, etc.

-(Optional) datetime range.
-See Modifying the datetime filter in queries.

-- Account Id: Account Id

-- ActionedBy: ActionedBy Username

-- EventTime: Time of gaining the access

-- EventName: AWS Event name (AssumeRole).

-- EventRegion: AWS Region that gets the request

-- EventId: CloudTrail Event ID
+For example, an instance ID for an EC2 instance, table name for a DynamoDB table, logGroupName for a CloudWatch Log, etc.• AccountId: Account Id ActionedBy Username • EventTime: Time of gaining the access • EventName: AWS Event name (AssumeRole).• ActionedBy: ActionedBy Username • EventTime: Time of gaining the access • EventName: AWS Event name (AssumeRole).• CoudWatch Log, etc.• CoudWatch Log, etc.• Coptional) datetime range.
+See Modifying the datetime filter in queries. specific resources AMS or non-AMS Provides a list of events done on a specific resource.
+The query accepts resource ID as part of the filters (replace placeholder RESOURCE_INFO in the WHERE clause of the query), and returns all write actions done on INFO : The resource identifier, can be an ID for any AWS resource in the account.
+Do not confuse this with resource ARNs.
+For example, an instance ID for an EC2 instance, table name for a DynamoDB table, logGroupName for a CloudWatch Log, etc. (Optional) datetime range.
+See Modifying the datetime filter in ActionedBy: ActionedBy Username EventTime: Time of gaining the access EventName: AWS Event name (AssumeRole).
+EventRegion: AWS Region that gets the request

-Query name: ams\session\events\query\v1
+Query name: ams_session_events_query_v1

 Purpose/Description Inputs Outputs Track write actions performed by AMS Accelerate during specific session Provides a list of events done on a specific session.
 The query accepts IAM Principal ID as part of the filters (replace the placehold er PRINCIPAL_ID in the WHERE clause of the query), and returns all write actions done on that resource.
-(Required) PRINCIPAL ID: Principal ID for the session.
-The format is UNIQUE_ID ENTIFIER: RESOURCE NAME.
+(Required) PRINCIPAL ID : Principal ID for the session.
+The format is UNIQUE_ID ENTIFIER :RESOURCE NAME .
 For details see unique identifiers.
 You can run the query "ams_session_ids_b y_requester_v1" to get list of IAM Principal IDs for a requester.
 You can also run the query without this filter to determine the exact IAM PrincipalId you want to filter with.
 (Optional) datetime range.
-See Modifying the datetime filter in queries.
-Accountld: Account Id ActionedBy: ActionedBy Username EventTime: Time of gaining the access EventName: AWS Event name (AssumeRole) EventRegion: AWS Region that gets the request EventId: CloudTrail Event ID Query name: ams_session on_ids_by_requester_v1
+See Modifying the datetime filter in AccountId: Account Id ActionedBy: ActionedBy Username EventTime: Time of gaining the access EventName: AWS Event name (AssumeRole) EventRegion: AWS Region that gets the request EventId: CloudTrail Event ID queries.

+Query name: ams_session_ids_by_requester_v1

 Purpose/Description Inputs Outputs Track IAM Principal/ Session IDs for a specific requester.
 The query accepts "requester" (replace the placeholder Requester in the WHERE clause of the query), and returns all IAM Principal Ids by that requester during the specified time range.
-(Required) Requester: Operator ID that accesses the account (for example: alias of an operator), or Automation system that access the account (for example: OsConfigu ration, AlarmManager, etc.).
+(Required) Requester : Operator ID that accesses the account (for example: alias of an operator), or Automation system that access the account (for example: OsConfigu ration, AlarmManager, etc.).
 (Optional) datetime range.
 See Modifying the datetime filter in queries.
-IAM Principalld - IAM Principal Id of the session.
-The format is UNIQUE_IDENTIFIER :RESOURCE_NAME .
+IAM PrincipalId - IAM Principal Id of the session.
+The format is UNIQUE_IDENTIFIER :RESOURCE NAME .
 For details see unique identifiers.
-You can run the query without this filter to determine the exact IAM Principalld you want to filter with.
+You can run the query without this filter to determine the exact IAM PrincipalId you want to filter with.
 IAM SessionId - IAM Session Id for the access session EventTime: Time of gaining the access